Zokrates/ZoKrates/zokrates_book/src/concepts/types.md

 ## Complex Types

-ZoKrates provides two complex types, Arrays and Structs.
+ZoKrates provides two complex types: arrays and structs.

 ### Arrays

-ZoKrates supports static arrays, i.e., their length needs to be known at compile time.
+ZoKrates supports static arrays, i.e., whose length needs to be known at compile time.
 Arrays can contain elements of any type and have arbitrary dimensions.

 The following example code shows examples of how to use arrays: